School Board Policy 603 -

 3. Provide for continuing evaluation of programs for the purpose of attaining the school district mission.

 4. Provide a program for ongoing monitoring of student achievement and progress.

 5. Provide for specific, particular, and special needs of all members of the student community.

-7. Meet all requirements of the Minnesota Department of Education and the No Child Left Behind Act.
+8. Meet all requirements of the Minnesota Department of Education and federal law.